Martins Bank Building

-The Martins Bank Building is a Grade II* listed building and former bank located in Liverpool, England.
-Built as the head office of the now defunct Martins Bank, the seven storey classical style building has been described as one of the country's best examples of an interwar classical building.
+The Martins Bank Building is a Grade II* listed building and former bank located on Water Street in Liverpool, England.
+Built as the head office of the now defunct Martins Bank, the seven-storey classical style building has been described as one of the country's best examples of an interwar classical building.

-Designed by Herbert James Rowse, the bank building opened in 1932 as a replacement for the Bank of Liverpool Building which was proving unable to cope with city's increased demand for service.
+Designed by Herbert James Rowse, the bank building opened in 1932 as a replacement for the Bank of England Building which was proving unable to cope with city's increased demand for service.
 During the Second World War, the bulk of Britain's gold reserves was moved to the bank's vault as part of Operation Fish.